- Laura Reeves / Section Administrator

 - Kellie Wilcox / Financial Manager

 - Emma Spencer, PhD / Surveillance Program Manager

-Laura Reeves is serving as the Acting Administrator of the HIV/AIDS Section in the Bureau of Communicable Diseases, Florida Department of Health.
-As Administrator, she is responsible for policy development; program direction and implementation; program evaluation and improvement; and staff development.
+Laura Reeves is administrator of the HIV/AIDS Section in the Bureau of Communicable Diseases, Florida Department of Health.
+As administrator, she is responsible for policy development; program direction and implementation; program evaluation and improvement; and staff development.

 Ms. Reeves has twenty-four years in public health, with experience spanning program and organizational strategic planning, performance management, and quality improvement initiatives, policy development, public health accreditation, customer service, employee satisfaction and collaboration with local, state and national partners.
 Ms. Reeves worked in the HIV/AIDS Program from 1992-2003; the Office of Performance & Quality Improvement from 2003-2014; and was most recently the Section Administrator for the Tuberculosis Control Program from 2014-2016.

 Ms. Reeves received her Bachelor of Science Degree from Florida State University and is a Certified Manager of Quality/Organizational Excellence by the American Society for Quality.

 Joseph May is a graduate of the University of Florida and began his career with the state in 1987 with the Department of Health and Rehabilitative Services.
 He worked as a public assistance specialist assisting clients with accessing AID to Families with Dependent Children (AFDC) services as well as Medicaid.
 Mr. May then moved to the Office of Child Support Enforcement where he assisted with the enforcement of child support orders and later worked with the courts to establish both paternity and support orders.